semaphoreci/docs/docs/account-management/scaleup-plan.md

 The Scaleup plan is designed for large teams with ambitious growth goals.
 It provides access to the most advanced cloud resources and features available on Semaphore.

-With a monthly subscription fee of **$1,800**, you receive an equal amount of credits that can be used for any combination of resources, including seats, cloud build minutes, self-hosted build minutes, artifacts storage, and premium support packages.
+Scaleup requires the pre-purchase of a yearly amount of credits that can be used for any combination of resources, including seats, cloud build minutes, self-hosted build minutes, artifacts storage, and premium support packages.

 The subscription operates on a usage-based pricing model, allowing you to easily adjust your resource usage based on your team's changing needs.

 ## Subscription details

-At the start of each billing cycle, the base subscription fee of **$1,800** is added to your monthly bill and credited to your account.

-These credits are part of a shared pool and can be distributed among your team's various resource needs, such as seats, build minutes, storage, and support packages.
+Pre-purchased credits are part of a shared pool and can be distributed among your team's various resource needs, such as seats, build minutes, storage, and support packages.

 The credits **are transferable**, so any unused credits will be carried over to the next billing period.
 However, there is a one-year lifespan on the credits, after which they will expire if not used.